How life insurance commissions work in Nepal

 You can compare all 14 insurers — and buy from anyone

 You are under no obligation to buy from the agent who approaches you.
-All 14 NIA-licensed insurers operate under the same regulatory framework.
+All 14 insurers operate under the same regulatory framework.
 You can compare plans independently, then contact the insurer's branch directly or choose any licensed agent.
 Independent comparison is the most effective protection against mis-selling.

 7 red flags — pause if you hear any of these